glacambre/firenvim/README.md

 ### Using the external command line

 You can chose to use an external command line (and thus save a line of space) by setting the localSetting named `cmdline` to `firenvim`.
-It's default value is `neovim`:
+Its default value is `neovim`:

 ```vim
 let fc['.*'] = { 'cmdline' : 'firenvim' }